thinktomorrow/package-docs/src/chief/pages.md

 Linking the models to their managers is done in the ChiefProjectServiceProvider.

-For convenience there is a default PageManager and ModuleManager.
+For convenience there is a default PageManager.
 We'll come back to creating our own managers in de advanced management section.

 So linking our FaqPage would go as follows: